DBCG/davinci-gic/README.md

  * Open the "GIC Demo" folder in the Postman collection

 #### Examples
 1. Open the "Examples" folder in the "GIC Demo" folder
 2. Config/Reset
     * If this is the first time running testing, configure the content and data
         * Run each request in the folder
             * Expected result: a 200 OK response
             * This indicates that the content has been posted to the server.
     * If this is not the first time, reset the data
         * Open the Reset folder
             * Run "Reset GIC Procedure"
             * Expected result: a 200 OK response
-  3. For each of the subfolders
-   * Open the sub folder
+3. For each of the subfolders, open the sub folder
     * Run "measure-numer"
         * Expected result: a MeasureReport, with a measureScore of 1.0
         * This indicates that the patient is in the measure population and meets the criteria of the measure (note, this is not a Care Gaps Report).
     * Run "open-gap"
         * Expected result: a Parameters Resource that contains a $care-gaps response, including a Measure report with a Numerator = 0, and Denominator = 1
         * This indicates that the patient is in the measure population, but does not meet the criteria of the measure.
     * Run "closed-gap"
         * Expected result: a Parameters Resource that contains a $care-gaps response, including a Measure report with a Numerator = 1, and Denominator = 1
         * This indicates that the patient is in the measure population and meets the criteria of the measure (closed gap).

 #### Close Open Gap
 1. Open the "Close Open Gap" folder in the "GIC Demo" folder
 2. Config/Reset
     * If this is the first time running testing, configure the content and data
         * Open the Config folder
             * Run "Post EXM130 Bundle"
             * Expected result: a 201 created response
     * If this is not the first time, reset the data
         * Open the Reset folder
             * Run "Reset GIC Procedure"
             * Expected result: a 200 OK response
 3. Run "Open Gap"
     * Expected result: a Parameters Resource that contains a $care-gaps response, including a Measure report with a Numerator = 0, and Denominator = 1
     * This indicates that the patient is in the measure population, but does not meet the criteria of the measure.
 4. Run "Close Gap"
     * Expected result: a 201 created response
     * This indicates that an additional Procedure resource was added.
 The additional data meets the criteria of the measure (open gap).
 5. Run "Closed Gap"
     * Expected result: a Parameters Resource that contains a $care-gaps response, including a Measure report with a Numerator = 1, and Denominator = 1
     * This indicates that the patient is in the measure population and meets the criteria of the measure (closed gap).

 ### Gaps In Care Testing

 1. Open the "GIC Testing" folder in the Postman collection
 2. Config
     * Run each request in the folder
         * Expected result: a 200 OK response
         * This indicates that the content has been posted to the server.
 3. Parameters
     * Each request is targetted at a parameter option for the $care-gaps operation.
 Run the parameter you want to test.

 ### Gaps In Care Member Attribution

 1. Open the "Member Attribution" folder in the Postman collection
 2. Config
     * Run "Post EXM124 Bundle"
         * Expected result: a 200 OK response
         * This indicates that the content has been posted to the server.
     * Run "Post Member Attribution Bundle"
         * Expected result: a 200 OK response
         * This indicates that the precoordinated member attribution data has been posted to the server.
 3. Run "subject-group-attribution"
     * Expected result: a Parameters Resource that contains a $care-gaps response, including 6 MeasureReports for the patients in the attribution group
     * This indicates that the $care-gaps operation was invoked using the pre-coordinated group as the subject

 ---
 ## Technical Info